Kiran to lay foundation for the Rs. 785 crore High Level Canal Project

 Under the project, as much as five tmcft of Pennar flood water will be drawn from the Somasila reservoir to supply irrigation water in six drought-prone mandals in Atmakur and Udayagiri assembly constituencies.
 Another 0.2 tmcft will be diverted to meet the drinking water needs of over 2.35 lakh population in 58 villages in the ayacut areas.

 The foundation stone for the project will be laid by Chief Minister N. Kiran Kumar Reddy during his three-day ‘Indiramma Baata’ in Nellore district from April 1 to 3.
 To review the arrangements being made at Somasila, Finance Minister Anam Ramnarayana Reddy, District Collector B. Sridhar and Superintendent of Police B.V.
 Ramana Kumar visited the venue.

-Chief engineer of NTR Telugu Ganga Project, Srikalahasti, got a detailed project report prepared, which outlined works to be taken at a cost of Rs.
+The chief engineer of NTR Telugu Ganga Project, Srikalahasti, got a detailed project report prepared, which outlined works to be taken at a cost of Rs.
 799.10 crore.
 Later, the Government gave an administrative sanction for taking up the project at Rs.
 785 crore.

 The total length of the canal system under this project is 59 kms with gravity canals extending for 37 kms and conveyance canals for 22 kms.
 There will be a total of eight lifts and seven reservoirs along the route.

 District Collector B. Sridhar said that the high level canal was aimed at ushering in the overall socio-economic development of the region with immense scope to be created in employment generation, fisheries, poultry, horticulture and so on.
 This is in addition to the increased production in agriculture.